OpenDocCN/python-notes-zh/docs/pycon-2017/PyCon 2017（油管点击上万合集） - P8：Matthew Rocklin   Dask A Pythonic Distributed Data Science Framework   PyCon 201 - 哒哒哒儿尔 - BV1Ms411H7jG.md

-# PyCon 2017（油管点击上万合集） - P8：Matthew Rocklin   Dask A Pythonic Distributed Data Science Framework   PyCon 201 - 哒哒哒儿尔 - BV1Ms411H7jG
+# P8：Matthew Rocklin   Dask A Pythonic Distributed Data Science Framework   PyCon 201 - 哒哒哒儿尔 - BV1Ms411H7jG

  There will be about five minutes for questions at the end， so hold off。 Great。